WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Just Missed An Empty Train :D

-Train Fumes Giving [[Explicitly Showcased/Me/Me\|Me]] Headache Also Got Here In Like An Hour Which Is A Surprisingly Slow Run But Its Whatever Because I Still Have An Hour Before My Lecture
+Train Fumes Giving [[Branches/Me\|Me]] Headache
+Also Got Here In Like An Hour Which Is A Surprisingly Slow Run But Its Whatever Because I Still Have An Hour Before My Lecture

-Whatd The Opposite Of Cooking Because Thats What Im Doing-- Rotting Works Surprisingly Well For That Actually; Promonged Uncookery And Suffering Maybe If I Was The Hunt Id Feel Better; I Can Definitely See How A Light Hunter Would Be Able To Thrive (Although Why A Light Watcher Isnt Frankly Escapes [[Explicitly Showcased/Me/Me\|Me]])
+Whatd The Opposite Of Cooking Because Thats What Im Doing-- Rotting Works Surprisingly Well For That Actually; Promonged Uncookery And Suffering Maybe If I Was The Hunt Id Feel Better; I Can Definitely See How A Light Hunter Would Be Able To Thrive (Although Why A Light Watcher Isnt Frankly Escapes [[Branches/Me\|Me]])

-Every Time I See A Picture Of Myself The Best I Can Do To Describe My Attitude Towards It Is Stranger; I Feel Like When Im In An Image Or A Video The Thing That Is [[Explicitly Showcased/Me/Me\|Me]] Is Wrong
+Every Time I See A Picture Of Myself The Best I Can Do To Describe My Attitude Towards It Is Stranger; I Feel Like When Im In An Image Or A Video The Thing That Is [[Branches/Me\|Me]] Is Wrong
 I Know Thats Some Form Of [[Skull/Concentrated Brain/Venting Or Something/Body\|Body]] Dysmorphia Or Whatever And I Also Know That I Dont Really Care Enough About It To Do Anything
-I Guess Its Just That I Would Find Most Of My Life To Be Easier If I Weren'tAble To Be Perceived Really Wish The SEP Existed So [[Skull/Concentrated Brain/Random Facts/People/People\|People]] Would Just Let [[Explicitly Showcased/Me/Me\|Me]] Be
+I Guess Its Just That I Would Find Most Of My Life To Be Easier If I Weren'tAble To Be Perceived Really Wish The SEP Existed So [[Branches/People\|People]] Would Just Let [[Branches/Me\|Me]] Be

-As I'm Making Coffee To Mentally Fortify Myself For My Lectures I Get An Email Telling [[Explicitly Showcased/Me/Me\|Me]] All Lectures Today Are Cancelled (51•2024•4500 Btw)
+As I'm Making Coffee To Mentally Fortify Myself For My Lectures I Get An Email Telling [[Branches/Me\|Me]] All Lectures Today Are Cancelled (51•2024•4500 Btw)
-Well More Specifically I Got Email Notified Of A Canvas Message Telling [[Explicitly Showcased/Me/Me\|Me]] That Since IT (Incmuding Canvas) Is Malfunctioning Lectures Are Called Off
+Well More Specifically I Got Email Notified Of A Canvas Message Telling [[Branches/Me\|Me]] That Since IT (Incmuding Canvas) Is Malfunctioning Lectures Are Called Off

 Also My Brother Gets Recommended Trans Greentext On YouTube L